Christmas is imminent!

 Christmas is coming – the geese are getting fat!

 Well, maybe not – but people are certainly getting stressed.
-In this podcast, we talk about Christmas stress and how to intercept it and stay chilled.
+In this podcast, we talk about Christmas stress and how to tackle it and stay chilled.

 Christmas has many anchors attached!